sevagh/goat/README.md

 ### Examples

-[Link to my official example repo](https://github.com/sevagh/kraken-example).
+[Link to the example Terraform HCL scripts](./kraken-example).
 Also, the [Gitpitch presentation](https://gitpitch.com/sevagh/kraken/gitpitch#) has a partial demonstration.

 Here's an example to clarify better.